Boundedness of the space of stable logarithmic maps: Introduction

 \subsection{Statement of result}

 We are given a proper, fine and saturated logarithmic scheme $X=(\uX,M)$ with projective underlying scheme $\uX$.
 In \cite{GS,Chen,AC} a stack $\ocM_\Gamma(X)$ of stable logarithmic maps of numerical type $\Gamma$ is described.
-The purpose of this paper is to complete a proof of the following theorem: \begin{theorem} The stack $\ocM_\Gamma(X)$ is a proper algebraic stack with projective coarse moduli space.
+The purpose of this paper is to complete a proof of the following theorem: \begin{theorem} The stack $\ocM_\Gamma(X)$ is a proper Deligne-Mumford stack.
 The map $\ocM_\Gamma(X) \to \ocM_\uGamma(\uX)$ to the stack of stable maps of $\uX$ with the underlying numerical data $\uGamma = (g,n,\beta)$ is representable. \end{theorem}

 This result was proven in \cite[Theorems 0.1 and 0.2]{GS} under the assumption that the sheaf of groups $\oM^\gp$ associated to the characteristic monoid $\oM=M/\cO_X^*$ is globally generated.
 It was also proven in \cite[Theorem 3.15]{AC} under the stronger assumption that $\oM$ itself is globally generated.
 Many cases of interest are covered by the results in \cite{GS,AC}, but significantly the case of a toroidal embedding with self intersections is not.
 In the cited papers it was hoped that the result would hold in general, which Theorem \ref{Th:main} provides.